OUR COLLECTION

 The Cornerstones of Culture

-Over time, women realized that rug weaving could be a genuine source of income and embraced this culture in a way that benefited both themselves and the cultural heritage.
-To meet their own needs and to express their emotions, they wove millions of rugs over centuries.
-By passing down ancient traditions and techniques through generations, they laid the foundations for transforming this culture into an industry, marking significant milestones along the way.
+Over time, women saw rug weaving as a valuable source of income, benefiting both themselves and cultural heritage.
+To meet their needs and express emotions, they wove millions of rugs over centuries.
+Passing down traditions and techniques through generations, they paved the way for transforming this cultural craft into an industry, preserving its essence while achieving remarkable milestones and leaving a lasting legacy.

 Aged, Not Worn Out